 To determine the rate of robbery in a city with a population of less than 100,000, for example, the total number of reported robberies for a given year is divided by the population of the city or jurisdiction, which is then multiplied by 10,000.
 If the city's population is more than 100,000, multiply by 100,000.
-To compare the crime rate of two cities, one with a population of
+To compare the crime rates of two cities, one with a population of more than 100,000 and the other less than 100,000 (e.g., 50,000), 10,000 is used.
+Likewise, when comparing two cities with populations of, for example, 25,000 and 6,000, multiply by 1,000.

 The crime rate within a city can be determined using the same formula.
 Many cities are divided into geographical reporting districts or areas, and the police record reported crime in each district or area.
 A researcher can determine the crime rate of a specific area of a city versus another by using population and crime data.
 The type of crime and the crime rate of each district or area vary by such factors as population density and socioeconomic status.
+Many state and local law enforcement agencies compile crime statistics to assess crime patterns in particular communities.
+The data gathering procedures are referred to as crime analysis.
+Such statistics assist in determining crime trends, deployment, and law enforcement patrol needs.